JamesKDouglas/WelyApp/README.md

 The app adds a social media component to the typical IoT dashboard.
 This builds a "citizen science" platform where people can work together to build knowledge about how to take care of plants.

-Major components that the app uses are Node.js for the back end, Express.js to make Node programming easier, Chart.js to chart the data.
+Major components that the app uses are: Node.js for the back end, Express.js to make Node programming easier, Chart.js to chart the data.
 EJS is used to create HTML to serve to the user and a MongoDB database to store user, social media and telemetry data.

 # Install